Interview: Pierre Markotanyos, Aux 33 Tours and Return to Analog Records

 How did you end up working in vinyl?

 I got my start in records by working at record shows in Europe.
 I used to buy and sell, move stuff from continent to continent.
 When I was 21, I opened up a comic book and sports card shop that I had for six years.
-After, I worked for Bell Canada and got fed up with that.
+After that, I worked for Bell Canada and got fed up with it.
 My dream was to open up a record store.
-I was buying record collections from people in the late 90s - early 2000s when people were getting rid of their records.
+I was buying record collections from people in the late 90s - early 2000s, when people were getting rid of their records.
 In 2005 - 2006, when I found out that I had about 300,000 records in storage from buying collections, it was time to look for a spot to open the shop.

 What shifts have you noticed in the Quebec music scene since your early days in it?